salomoncloud/Adaptiv-Device-Incident-MGMT/cpe-tracker-webapp/README.md

 Configure Terraform Cloud:

 Connect this repo to Terraform Cloud
-Add the following workspace variables (all sensitive except aws_region):
+Add the following workspace variables and set value as sensitive and terraform environment variables (that way anything sensitive gets saved securely and remotely rather than in code):
 | Name                    | Value               |
 | ----------------------- | ------------------- |
 | `aws_access_key_id`     | Your AWS access key |
 | `aws_secret_access_key` | Your AWS secret     |
 | `shared_password`       | (Set securely)      |

-Deploy Infrastructure
+Deploy Infrastructure:
 Go to Terraform Cloud and run a plan + apply

 After deployment, Terraform will output: